igncp/demos/README.md

     - [x] Use PrismJS
     - [ ] Research if using AST / TreeSitter is possible
     - [ ] Try SSR if possible
-1. [ ] Refactor charts into components that can be configured and rendered multiple times on the same page
 1. [ ] Upgrade all dependencies to latest version - this will take some time for D3 as several APIs changed
     - All global dependencies should be removed where possible and fetched by npm using the version
     - When necessary to use global dependencies, they should be requested from the script
-1. [ ] Use `import { foo, bar } from "baz"` instead of `import * as baz from "baz"` where possible
 1. [ ] Remove or change dependencies
     - [x] Remove Bower
     - [ ] Remove jQuery